realtime-framework/Messaging/DotNet/WebSite/README.md

 After the client is instantiated you must add the client to the application context, so you can access it in every request.

-In order to test the application, you can run the JavaScript sample app ([https://github.com/RTWWorld/pubsub-examples/tree/master/Javascript](https://github.com/RTWWorld/pubsub-examples/tree/master/Javascript)), subscribe the channel `MyChannel` and see messages arriving in real-time whenever you change the tab in the web application.
+In order to test the application, you can run the Realtime Developer Console ([http://console.realtime.co](http://console.realtime.co)), subscribe the channel `MyChannel` and see messages arriving in real-time whenever you change the tab in the web application.

 ### A few deploy notes:

 - Ensure the DLL's are not blocked.
 In order to unblock it go to file properties in windows explorer and press the unblock button in the tab General;

-- Ensure your application has access to the plugins folder;

 - The only assemblies you need to add as reference to your project are `Ibt.Ortc.Api.dll` and `Ibt.Ortc.Api.Extensibility.dll`